- liberty (n.)

 - late 14c., "free choice, freedom to do as one chooses," from Old French liberté "freedom, liberty, free will" (14c.), from Latin libertatem (nominative libertas) "freedom, condition of a free man; absence of restraint; permission," from liber "free" (see liberal)

 The spirit of liberty is the spirit which is not too sure it is right.
 [Learned Hand, 1944]Nautical sense of "leave of absence" is from 1758.
 To take liberties "go beyond the bounds of propriety" is from 1620s.
-Sense of "privileges by grant" (14c.) led to sense of "a person's private land" (mid-15c.), which yielded sense in 18c. in both England and America of "a district within a county but having its own justice of the peace," and also "a district adjacent to a city and in some degree under its municipal jurisdiction" (e.g. Northern Liberties of Philadelphia).
-Also cf. Old French libertés "local rights, laws, taxes."
+Sense of "privileges by grant" (14c.) led to sense of "a person's private land" (mid-15c.), which yielded sense in 18c. in both England and America of "a district within a county but having its own justice of the peace," and also "a district adjacent to a city and in some degree under its municipal jurisdiction" (as in Northern Liberties of Philadelphia).
+Also compare Old French libertés "local rights, laws, taxes."